-This question will be answered in the 2018 CAPER for the HOME and HTF programs as the allocation priorities will be provided in the 2018 NOFA.
-For CDBG, the program priorities are outlined in the 2018 Method of Distribution (MOD), which is attached to this plan.
+This question will be answered in the 2019 CAPER for the HOME and HTF programs as the allocation priorities will be provided in the 2019 NOFA.
+HOPWA will discuss obstacles to addressing underserved needs in the 2019 CAPER.
+For CDBG, the program priorities are outlined in the 2019 Method of Distribution (MOD), which is attached to this plan.
 Emergency Solutions Grant (ESG) is allocated by formula.